SETI@home

 SETI@home software was released to the public on May 17, 1999, making it the third large-scale use of volunteer computing over the Internet for research purposes, after Great Internet Mersenne Prime Search (GIMPS) was launched in 1996 and distributed.net in 1997.
-Along with MilkyWay@home and Einstein@home, it is the third major computing project of this type that has the investigation of phenomena in interstellar space as its primary purpose.
+Along with MilkyWay@home and Einstein@home, it has the investigation of phenomena in interstellar space as its primary purpose.

-In March 2020, the project stopped sending out new work to SETI@home users, bringing the crowdsourced computing aspect of the project to an stop.
+In March 2020, the project stopped sending out new work to SETI@home users, bringing the crowdsourced computing aspect of the project to a stop.
 At the time, the team intended to shift focus onto the analysis and interpretation of the 20 years' worth of accumulated data.
 However, the team left open the possibility of eventually resuming volunteer computing using data from other radio telescopes, such as MeerKAT and FAST.

 As of November 2021, the science team has analysed the data and removed noisy signals (Radio Frequency Interference) using the Nebula tool they developed and will choose the top-scoring 100 or so multiplets to be observed using the Five-hundred-meter Aperture Spherical Telescope, to which they have been granted 24 hours of observation time.